Get In Touch

 Open-Source Software Benefits

 WordPress is a free and open-source content management and web hosting platform (CMS).
-The fact that its open-source has many advantages for users.
+The fact that it’s open-source has many advantages for users.

-open-source software benefits
+Open source software benefits

-Several WordPress add-ons and extensions have been developed by a community of developers and released.
+Several WordPress add-ons and extensions have been developed by a WordPress community of developers and released.
 This has increased WordPress’s strength even more.

 See Also: Performing a Proper WordPress Usability Test for Your Website